tommyettinger/colorful-gdx/README.md

 ### ProGuard

-Proguard doesn't do well with some code here, at least out-of-the-box.
+ProGuard and Android's R8 compiler don't do well with some code here, at least out-of-the-box.
-You need to add this line to your `proguard-rules.pro` file to use ProGuard with colorful-gdx or colorful-pure:
+If you are using colorful or colorful-pure version 0.8.4 or lower, you need to add this line to your `proguard-rules.pro` file to use ProGuard or Android's R8 compiler:

 ```
 -optimizations !code/simplification/string
 ```

+That line should be added automatically to ProGuard configuration when depending on colorful or colorful-pure version 0.8.5 or higher.

 ### GPU/Shader Incompatibility